Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: The black hole metric

 where $F(r)$ is defined as

-with $M$ being the black hole mass, $Q_{e}$ and $Q_{m}$ being the electric and magnetic charges and $\lambda$ related to the scale parameter characterised by the perfect fluid dark matter parameter.
-For $Q_{e}=Q_{m}=\lambda=0$, the black hole spacetime metric surrounded by the perfect fluid dark matter field, i.e. Eq.~(\ref{metric}), reduces to the Schwarzschild metric, while for $Q_{m}=\lambda=0$ the spacetime metric then reduces to the Reissner-Nordstr\"{o}m metric.
-Similarly, in the case of vanishing $Q_{e}$ and $Q_{m}$, it reduces to the Schwarzschild black hole surrounded by perfect fluid dark matter field.
+with $M$ being the black hole mass, $Q_{e+m}^2=Q^{2}_{e}+Q^{2}_{m}$ where $Q_{e}$ and $Q_{m}$ are the electric and magnetic charges and $\lambda$ is related to the scale parameter characterized by the {PFDM}. {Thus, the static and spherically symmetric solution black hole can be endowed with three parameters, i.e. mass $M$, the electric charge $Q_e$ and magnetic charge $Q_m$.
+Note that parameters, $M$, $Q_{e,m}$ and $\lambda$ are dimensionful quantities, and hence their dimensions are taken to be $L^{1}$ having set $G=c=1$.
+However, for further analysis we shall for simplicity normalize these parameters as $Q_{e,m}/M$ and $\lambda/M$, respectively, in order to define them as dimensionless quantities having set $M=1$.} For $Q_{e}=Q_{m}=\lambda=0$, the black hole spacetime metric surrounded by the PFDM field, i.e., Eq.~(\ref{eq:metric1}), reduces to the Schwarzschild metric, while for $Q_{m}=\lambda=0$ the spacetime metric then reduces to the Reissner-Nordstr\"{o}m metric.
+Similarly, in the case of vanishing $Q_{e}$ and $Q_{m}$, it reduces to the Schwarzschild black hole surrounded by {PFDM} field. {In the case of nonvanishing dark matter distribution, i.e. $\lambda\neq 0$, the energy-momentum tensor for an anisotropic perfect fluid distribution is written as